ThoughtWorksInc/msr_development/README.md

 the VM (using `vagrant halt` or `vagrant reload`).

 ## Installing MySQL
 You can use a script to help setup a MySQL installation.
 However, this requires some manual actions.

-1. If you haven’t already, start the virtual machine with `vagrant up` and use `vagrant ssh` to open a new shell.
+1. If you haven’t already, start the virtual machine with `vagrant up --provision` and use `vagrant ssh` to open a new shell.
 2. Run `./mysql_setup.sh`.
 3. When prompted to select the packages to install, accept the defaults and the use arrow keys to select the OK option and press Enter.
 4. Type `Y` to accept installation of the server.